 - Once you submit the request, it is sent to the e-Filing administrator for approval.

-- The status of request can be tracked under ‘My Account ->Service request -> View Request’.
+- The status of request can be tracked under ‘My Account -> Add / Register as Representative -> View Request’.

 How to file Income Tax Return for the deceased Tax Assessee?